aplteam/Cider/docs/Contributing.md

 If such a variable exists and its values is not 0, then Cider's user command script establishes a reference not to `⎕SE.Cider` but to `#.Cider.Cider`.

-The consequence of this is that when you change a function in the process of running it, it will be saved by Link _in the project_, and your changes are preserved.
+The consequence of this is that when you change a function in the process of running it, it will be saved by Link _in the project_, meaning your changes are preserved.

-In order to remind you what's happening Cider prints a warning to the session whenever a user command is executed:
+In order to remind you what's happening, Cider prints a warning to the session whenever a user command is executed:

 ```
 *** Warning: Code is executed in #.Cider.Cider rather than ⎕SE.Cider!